bihorac-LAB/Exposome/Tools/doc/UserManual.md

 > **If you are using Windows, run the following commands:**
 - Open cmd or powershell
 - run command `wsl`
-- Change directory to WSL root `cd ~`
-- Open VSCode workspace `code .` This opens the VS Code workspace in the current directory.
-- Add your input folder to the workspace and run the command below.
+- Run the below command in your `wsl` terminal, providing the path to the input folder

 ```bash
 docker run -it --rm \